 Roughly half of U.S. adults have at least one cash back credit card, according to a new CreditCards.com report.

-Cash back is the most popular type of rewards card (held by 49 percent of U.S. adults), well ahead of gas and retail cards (29 percent), airline and hotel cards (20 percent), general travel cards (19 percent) and business cards (18 percent).
+A rewards credit card (held by 49 percent of U.S. adults), well ahead of gas and retail cards (29 percent), airline and hotel cards (20 percent), general travel cards (19 percent) and business cards (18 percent).

 Here are some other key findings from our poll: